raphw/byte-buddy/README.md

 ```

 from your shell and Byte Buddy is cloned and built on your machine.
 Byte Buddy is currently tested for the
-[*OpenJDK*](http://openjdk.java.net/) versions 6,7 and 8 using Travic CI.
-Please use GitHub's
+[*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and8 using Travic CI.
+Please
-[issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
-When committing code, please
+use GitHub's [issue tracker](https://github.com/raphw/byte-buddy/issues) for reporting bugs.
+When committing code,
-provide test cases that prove the functionality of your features or that demonstrate a bug fix.
-Furthermore, make sure
+please provide test cases that prove the functionality of your features or that demonstrate a bug fix.
+Furthermore,
-you are not breaking any existing test cases.
+make sure you are not breaking any existing test cases.
 If possible, please take the time to write some documentation.
-For feature
-requests or general feedback, you can also use the issue tracker.
+For feature requests or general feedback, you can also use the issue tracker.

 [![Build Status](https://travis-ci.org/raphw/byte-buddy.png)](https://travis-ci.org/raphw/byte-buddy)